How Did I Lose My Baby Weight

-Breastfeeding is so beneficial for your baby, but breastfeeding can also help you lose your baby weight.
+Breastfeeding is so beneficial for your baby, but breastfeeding also helped me lose my baby weight.
 By exclusively breastfeeding or pumping, you can burn up to 500 calories a day.
-Since I was emptying my breasts every 2-3 hours, I burned a lot of calories during this time.
-The hormones you produce during breastfeeding, also help shrink your uterus and your baby belly.
-Although breastfeeding and pumping were exhausting and, at times, beyond frustrating, I contribute the majority of my weight loss to my breastfeeding and pumping routine.
+Since I was emptying my breasts every 2-3 hours, I burned many calories during this time.
+The hormones you produce during breastfeeding also help shrink your uterus and your baby belly.
+Although breastfeeding and pumping were exhausting and, at times, beyond frustrating, I contribute most of my weight loss to my breastfeeding and pumping routine.
 I focused a lot of time and energy on increasing my milk supply, which you can read about here.

 Tip #3: Cut Back on Your Sugar Intake

 This tip was effortless for me to follow since, for whatever reason, I don’t have a sweet tooth.
 However, I use to drink my coffee with a splash of cream and two sugars.
+I also enjoyed sugary snacks, such as kettle popcorn and Lucky Charms.
 After having my baby, I started drinking black coffee and monitored the amount of sugar in my day to day diet.
+Cutting out sugar completely helped me lose my baby weight.

 For those of you who crave something sweet, try to pick something that also has nutritional value.
 My favorite quick & easy dessert consists of strawberries, blueberries, bananas, marshmallows, and semi-dark chocolate chips.